 You will be able to review your draft valuation online and tell the VOA if any details are incorrect, before we calculate your Business Rates bill from 1 April 2017.

-Find out more at: http//www.gov.uk/voa/revaluation- please note that this site will be very busy for the first few days and you may need to try several times before you can access your details.
+Find and check your business rates valuation on GOV.UK- please note that this site will be very busy for the first few days and you may need to try several times before you can access your details.